QuentinRa/blog.quentinra.dev/info/java/beginner/interfaces.md

 }
 ```

-Adding another interface, we could do
+Adding another interface, we could
+implement two interfaces like this

 ```java
 public interface Living {